wemsteral/Jarvis-App/README.md

+*For a detailed breakdown of our team's journey, please see the wiki!*

 # Jarvis #

   This cross-platform phone app uses React Native.js and Expo CLI to provide a personal assistant that will create a daily report using your calendar events, live weather / temperature based on your location, and personalised name and work destination.
 The daily report can be read aloud to the user, allowing for a convenient hands-free alternative to switching between multiple apps for the same data.
 This app was produced as our final engineering project at Makers Academy within a timeframe of 9 days.